 Next, you’ll find an option to set up your Mega Menu layout.
-With the TP Navigation Menu, you can create Horizontal Mega Menu as well as a Vertical Mega Menu.
+With the TP Navigation Menu, you can create a Horizontal Mega Menu as well as a Vertical Mega Menu.

-Also, you can select the option Vertical Toggle to trigger the mega menu vertically by simply clicking a hamburger icon.
+Also, you can select the option Vertical Toggle to trigger the mega menu vertically by clicking a hamburger icon.

 For our tutorial, we’ll go with the Horizontal option.

 Next, we need to create all the elements of the mega menu using the Navigation Menus option.

 Click on the box under the Navigation Menus, and you’ll be displayed with more options.